 Plateaus are an annoying fact of life when it comes to losing weight.
-While the pounds may come off more easily at first, it can get harder and harder to see progress as you get close to your goal weight.
+While the pounds may come off more easily at first, it can get harder and harder to see progress as you get closer to a healthier-for-you weight.

 Hitting this kind of speed bump on your weight loss journey can be very discouraging, but a weight loss plateau is a 100 percent normal obstacle that you can overcome.